AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 Figure 6: Cylinder in the wind tunnel.
 </p>

 The third task of this lab is to measure the pressure distribution around a cylinder.
-In another wind tunnel, there is a medium-sized cylinder with holes evenly distributed along both sides.
+In another wind tunnel, there is a medium-sized cylinder, with a diameter of D = 10 cm, which has holes evenly distributed along both sides.
 The holes are connected to pressure sensors.
 Similar to the airfoil tests, you can determine drag coefficient for the cylinder using the pressure distribution around the cylinder.
 You should take measurements at two different speeds.
 Additionally, you should take sets of measurements with and without the tripwire set up in the tunnel.
 The Matlab code to access the cylinder pressure data is similar to the airfoil:

 ```matlab
 %Name of the photon inside the cylinder